nulib/common-indexer/README.md

 # CommonIndexer
 [![Build Status](https://travis-ci.com/nulib/common-indexer.svg?branch=master)](https://travis-ci.com/nulib/common-indexer)

 Indexes metadata into a central AWS Elasticsearch instance.
-The gem indexes based on hash returned by the method `#to_common_index` defined in your model using an `after_save` hook.
+The gem indexes based on a hash returned by the method `#to_common_index` defined in your model using an `after_save` hook.
 The indexer also sanitizes the input by only allowing pre-configured hash keys.

 ## Installation